 Climbing a wall teaches children great hand, feet and eye coordination.
 In order to successfully complete their climb, they have to look, plan and then coordinate their hands and feet to get to their chosen spot.

-The coordination skills a child develops through rock climbing can also be transferred to many other aspects of life, including other sports.
-It is also a great way to reinforce the understanding of left and right.
+Enhanced coordination skills developed through rock climbing can also be transferred to many other aspects of life, including other sports.
+It’s also a great way to reinforce the understanding of left and right.

 Builds Confidence and Self-Esteem